Healing, Lincolnshire: History

 The parish church of St Peter and St Paul dates from the 13th century.
 The upper parts of the bell tower are in the Decorated Gothic style and ashlar faced.
 The church was partly rebuilt in 1840, and underwent a Victorian restoration in 1876 by Fowler of Louth, who added a new roof and windows and rebuilt its south side.
 Within the churchyard is a listed 14th- or 15th-century cross base.
 The church is a Grade II listed building.

 Healing Manor (or Healing Hall) was begun in the early 18th century, and is thought to have been a replacement for an earlier manor house.
 Remains of the former manor exist as moats, one of which has been incorporated into the gardens of the modern Hall.

 Healing railway station and the Great Grimsby and Sheffield Junction Railway opened in 1848, north of the village, with a short Cattle Dock on the south side of the station.

 In the Victorian period two springs were known in the parish close by each other, one fresh water, the other chalybeate, which were said to be efficacious in curing skin disorders.
 This led some to claim that the parish's name had its origin in the curative waters.

 The population of the parish in 1821 was 94, and was 102 around 1872.
 In 1885 Kelly's Directory noted that the parish area was 1296 acre, farmed on the four field system.
 Around 1887 the village consisted of the church, the Manor House, a rectory, three fairly substantial detached dwellings (Healing House (later Healing Manor cottages), Ivy House and Healing Rookery) and a few other buildings.
 The remainder of the parish was mainly empty, enclosed fields, apart from Wadd Farm and Woad Farm north of the village, and Healing Wells farm to the south-west.
 Parts of Healing Wells farm are now listed structures.

-Between 1890 and 1910 a yard was built north of the railway station, complete with its own signalbox.
+Between 1890 and 1910 a yard was built north of the railway station, for the export of watercress.